Finding patterns of meaning: Reassessing Construal Clustering via Bipolar Class Analysis: Simulation Analysis

 The final performance measure we report is \emph{Correlational Dissimilarity} (CDIS).
 This measure, introduced in this study, quantifies the distance between the estimated and true dependency structures of construals within each dataset.
-We discuss CDIS in detail in Appendix~\ref{app:performance}.
-To put in context, note that one may estimate construal-specific correlations from the numerical representation of survey responses (see \cite{baldasarri_goldberg_2014}).
-CDIS measures the difference between the estimated and true sets of correlation matrices.
-Lower CDIS values indicate higher accuracy in estimating dependency structures.
-If the estimated and true correlation matrices are equal, CDIS takes the value zero.
+The CCM literature is generally interested in recovering the within-construal dependency structures.
+For instance, \citeauthor{baldasarri_goldberg_2014} (\citeyear{baldasarri_goldberg_2014}) estimated construal-specific correlations from the numerical representation of survey responses.
+In our simulation, construal dependency is characterized by the copula correlation matrices $\Sigma_k$.
+Therefore, we can evaluate how different CCMs recover it.
+CDIS measures the difference between the estimated and true sets of correlation matrices, assessing how accurately the $\Sigma_k$'s are estimated from a given partition of the data.
+A CDIS of $1$ means that the correlation structure is estimated as accurately as if the true construal memberships were known.
+Higher values of CDIS indicate lower accuracy in estimating the true correlation matrices from a given partition: a larger difference between the true and estimated dependence structure.
+For instance, a CDIS of $2$ indicates that estimation of the $\Sigma_k$'s based on a given clustering is twice as bad as estimation based on the true clustering.
+We present in detail CDIS in Appendix~\ref{app:performance}.

+One natural question regarding CDIS is its relation with other construal evaluation measures.
+Measures such as SNMI, which is popular in the literature, evaluate how well an algorithm recovers the true class membership of observations.
+In our view, CDIS complements this measures when evaluating construal clustering.
+Indeed, there is a stark relation between CDIS and other cluster evaluation measures, such as SNMI.
+When SNMI of a given method is close to one (its maximum), the method’s CDIS is similar to CDIS computed with the true membership assignment (see Figure \ref{fig:benchmarkCDIS} in Appendix \ref{app:performance}).